Arabian Desert: Climate

 The Arabian Desert has a subtropical, hot desert climate, similar to the climate of the Sahara Desert (the world's largest hot desert).
 The Arabian Desert is actually an extension of the Sahara Desert over the Arabian peninsula.

 The climate is mainly dry.
 Most areas get around 100 mm of rain per year.
 Unlike the Sahara Desert—more than half of which is hyperarid (having rainfall of less than 50 mm per year)—the Arabian Desert has only a few hyperarid areas.
 These rare driest areas may get only 30 to 40 mm of rain per year.

 The Arabian Desert’s sunshine duration index is very high by global standards: between 2,900 hours (66.2% of daylight hours) and 3,600 hours (82.1% of daylight hours), but typically around 3,400 hours (77.6% of daylight hours).
-Thus clear-sky conditions with plenty of sunshine prevail over the region throughout the year and cloudy periods are infrequent.
+Thus clear-sky conditions with plenty of sunshine prevail over the region throughout the year, and cloudy periods are infrequent.
 Visibility at ground level is relatively low, despite the brightness of the sun and moon, because of dust and humidity.

-Temperatures remain high all year round.
+Temperatures remain high year round.
 In the summer, in low-lying areas, average high temperatures are generally over 40 °C. In extremely low-lying areas, especially along the Persian Gulf (near sea level), summer temperatures can reach 48 °C. Average low temperatures in summer are typically over 20 °C and in the south can sometimes exceed 30 °C. Record high temperatures above 50 °C have been reached in many areas of the desert, partly because its overall elevation is relatively low.

-Flora
+Flora and fauna

 The Arabian Desert ecoregion has about 900 species of plants.
 The Rub'al-Khali has very limited floristic diversity.
 There are only 37 plant species, 20 recorded in the main body of the sands and 17 around the outer margins.
 Of these 37 species, one or two are endemic.
 Vegetation is very diffuse but fairly evenly distributed, with some interruptions of near sterile dunes.
 Some typical plants are Calligonum crinitum on dune slopes, Cornulaca arabica (saltbush), Salsola stocksii (saltbush), and Cyperus conglomeratus.
 Other widespread species are Dipterygium glaucum, Limeum arabicum, and Zygophyllum mandavillei.

 Very few trees are found except at the outer margin (typically Acacia ehrenbergiana and Prosopis cineraria).
 Other species are a woody perennial Calligonum comosum, and annual herbs such as Danthonia forskallii.

-Fauna

-The Arabian Desert has 102 native species of mammals.
+There are 102 native species of mammals.
 Native mammals include the Arabian oryx (Oryx leucoryx), sand gazelle (Gazella marica), mountain gazelle (G. gazella), Nubian ibex (Capra nubiana), Arabian wolf (Canis lupus arabs), striped hyaena (Hyaena hyaena), caracal (Caracal caracal), sand cat (Felis margarita), red fox (Vulpes vulpes), and Cape hare (Lepus capensis).
 The Asiatic cheetah and Asiatic lion used to live in the Arabian Desert.
 The ecoregion is home to 310 bird species.

-People, language and cultures
+People

 The area is home to several different cultures, languages, and peoples, with Islam as the predominant faith.
 The major ethnic group in the region is the Arabs, whose primary language is Arabic.